trombonecot/web-joan-cot/public/texts/en.md

 At this moment I'm producing two shows with Animal Religion, one for children aged 2 to 5 called ...and the ideas soar, and another one to be premiered in April 2020 in the National Catalan Theatre called Ahir (Yesterday).
 At the same time I collaborate with Julia Mariscal in the performance Ocells-textos-onades (Birds-texts-waves) that will premier in January 2020 in Barcelona's Teatre Lliure.

-On top of this I work in my own project blending vibraphone and electronics, I produce music with the european electronic music collective Worran, and I play with the free improvisation duet, Iklo.
+On top of this I work in my own project blending vibraphone and electronics, I produce music with the european electronic music collective Worran, I play with the free improvisation duet Iklo and I play in the brass band Microbrass.

 Listen and feel free to contact if you feel like it.